Course Descriptions & Frequency of Offerings

 MA108 First Year Problem Solving: This one credit course gathers together first-year students to practice and learn about effective techniques to solve problems and think about proofs in mathematics.
 Students work together with faculty in a team-oriented spirit and approach to problem solving.
 (Note: This course does not satisfy the Core Curriculum FYS requirement.)
 Must be a first year student to enroll in MA108.
-(U)(1) Fall.
+(U)(1) Spring only.

 MA125 Business Calculus: Introduces students to the concepts and methods of calculus by studying differentiation

 and integration with applications to business.
 Additionally, the mathematics of finance, including simple and compound interest, future and present annuity values, and amortization, is developed.
 Other topics may include a brief introduction to probability and counting techniques.
 Prerequisite: C- in MA101.
 (U)(3) Fall and spring